SimonVerhoeven/archunit-demo/README.md

 ````

 2)
-It is not required to use JUnit, you can also import the core ArchUnit dependency to use it with your testing framework.
+It is not required to use JUnit; you can also import the core ArchUnit dependency to use it with your testing framework.

 3)
 Akin to JUnit's `@DisplayNameGenerationReplaceUnderscores.class)` it is possible to overwrite the output to replace the underscores with spaces to make it a tad more readable.
 This is done by creating an `archunit.properties` file in your `test\resources` folder with: `junit.displayName.replaceUnderscoresBySpaces=true`

 4)
-By default ArchUnit will fail on `should()` rules being matched against an empty class set.
+By default, ArchUnit will fail on `should()` rules being matched against an empty class set.
 This is to avoid rules that are accidentally checked against nothing.

 This behaviour can be overwritten either on a case-by-case basis